Raigarh–Hazrat Nizamuddin Gondwana Express: Rake sharing

 The train shares its rake with 12405/12406 Bhusaval–Hazrat Nizamuddin Gondwana Express.

 Incidents and accidents

 Bombs on the train

 In January 2015, a bag containing eight crude bombs was discovered in Gondwana Express, after a train ticket checker noticed it around 3PM.
 The train was halted at Sihora Road Station, the low intensity bombs were defused, after which the journey was resumed.
 Later, a 40 year old engineer Vineet Kumar from Bihar was held for planting these bombs.

 Train running status

 Gondwana Express has a history of being delayed regularly by a few hours.
-However, once the train was delayed by 17 hours during a fog that hit Bhopal in December 2016.
+Once the train was delayed by 17 hours during a fog that hit Bhopal in December 2016.